JulianOrlowski/LieDetectionExperiments/README.md

 We can distinguish two experiments:

  - One which simulates a questionnaire about subject's identity.
-All files concerning that questionnaire are located in the Questionnaire directory.
+The files about that experiment are:
+   - config.php
+   - experiment.php
+   - index_questionnaire.php
+   - Inf_realtest.php
+   - Inf_warmup.php

  - One which simulates a review form.
-All files concerning that form are in the Review directory.

-To run an experiment, you must move files from the directory that concerns your experiment to the parent directory.
-Once you have finished, just put them in the directory they were.

-To do so, you have 4 commands:
- - mvfromreview : put the files from Review/ to the current directory.

- - mvfromquestionnaire : put the files from Questionnaire/ to the current directory.

- - mvtoreview : put the files concerning the review form from the current directory to Review/

- - mvtoquestionnaire : put the files concerning the questionnaire from the current directory to Questionnaire/

-To run these commands, you must be in the work directory (/var/www/html).

-Here is the list of files and directories common to both projects and which musn't be moved:
+The files about that experiment are:
- - favicon.ico
+   - config_review.php
- - css files
+   - experiment_review.php
- - thanks.php
+   - index_review.php
- - images
+   - Inf_realtest_review.php
- - js
+   - product_presentation.php

+Other files are common to both experiments.

+To set up experiments, you must change values of $basename, $basepass and $database in config.php and config_review.php.

-Finally, to generate a public URL, you have be in the ~ directory and to type that command: ./ngrok http 80.
+To generate a public URL, you have be in the ~ directory and to type that command: ./ngrok http 80.

 The subject must connect the https url.